cai4cai/rano2.0-assist/JOSS/paper.md

 non-enhancing low-grade glioma or meningioma.

 # Overview of RANO2.0-assist
-The key components of the RANO2.0-assist pipeline are shown in figure \autoref{fig:pipeline}.
+The key components of the RANO2.0-assist pipeline are shown in \autoref{fig:pipeline}.

 ![RANO2.0-assist pipeline.\label{fig:pipeline}](pipeline.png){ width=20% }

-A snapshot of the user interface is shown in figure \autoref{fig:interface}.
+A snapshot of the user interface is shown in \autoref{fig:interface}.

 ![RANO2.0-assist user interface.\label{fig:interface}](ui-screenshot.png){ width=100% }